QuentinRa/blog.quentinra.dev/maths/matrix/linear-system/example-r.md

 ## Solving using GAUSS

-We used the GAUSS method (you got more methods in the numerical analysis course), which could be coded as follow in **R**
+We used the GAUSS method (you got more methods in the numerical analysis course), which could be coded as follows in **R**

 ```r
 library('matlib')